mrrobworks/spring-boot-angular-template/README.md

-* If access is granted by Google, than the Google-User-Id (sub, principalid) get stored into the backend-db with a JPA-TemplateUser-Object
+* If access is granted by Google, than the Google-User-Id (sub, principalid) get stored into the backend-db with a JPA-AppUser-Object

-* TemplateUser-Object get Roles from the backend-db and can be added there.
+* AppUser-Object get Roles from the backend-db and can be added there.

 * Summary: